ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Messages and Framers {#msg}

-Each Message has an optional Message Context, which allows to add Message Properties, identify Send Events related to a specific Message or to inspect meta-data related to the Message sent.
-Framers can be used to extend or modify the message data with additional information that can be processed at the receiver to detect message boundaries.
+Each Message has an optional Message Context, which allows to add Message Properties, identify `Send` events related to a specific Message or to inspect meta-data related to the Message sent.
+Framers can be used to extend or modify the Message data with additional information that can be processed at the receiver to detect message boundaries.

 ### Message Contexts {#msg-ctx}

-Using the MessageContext object, the application can set and retrieve meta-data of the message, including Message Properties (see {{message-props}}) and framing meta-data (see {{framing-meta}}).
+Using the MessageContext object, the application can set and retrieve meta-data of the Message, including Message Properties (see {{message-props}}) and framing meta-data (see {{framing-meta}}).
-Therefore, a MessageContext object can be passed to the Send action and is returned by each Send and Receive related event.
+Therefore, a MessageContext object can be passed to the `Send` action and is returned by each `Send` and `Receive` related event.

 Message Properties can be set and queried using the Message Context: